From our Free Quilt Block Patterns Library

 You'll learn two different methods (one no-cost, one some-cost) to cut the center, on-point square perfectly.

-You'll also see an interesting way to use this block to augment a collection of existing blocks.
+You'll also see a neat way to use this block to showcase a collection of existing blocks.
 Looks complicated, but isn't—one of my favorite things.

 If the name isn't familiar, you may also know the Art Square as:

 All seam allowances (SA) are 1/4".
 It helps to take this simple Sewing Test to make sure your's are perfect.

 Starching your quilt fabric ahead of time will help tame the bias edges on the corner units.